furey/fetchtv/README.md

 ## Notes

-- The tool relies on your Fetch TV box's UPnP/DLNA service being discoverable on your network.
+- The tool relies on your Fetch TV server's UPnP/DLNA service being discoverable on your network.
 - Firewalls on your computer might block SSDP discovery packets.
 - This tool may list recordings marked for deletion on the Fetch box, as the DLNA service doesn't seem to expose this status.
 - Downloads might sometimes report as incomplete due to how Fetch TV handles streaming (files may still be usable—check file sizes if concerned).